 - 1. Fingerprint cards, plates and photographs and similar criminal investigation records which are required to be made, maintained or kept by any State or local government agency except that the following information shall be made available to the public as soon as practicable unless it shall appear that the release of such information will jeopardize the safety of any person or an investigation in progress or be otherwise inappropriate.
 For the purpose of this order, the term "as soon as practicable" shall generally be understood to mean within 24 hours. - 2.
 The Attorney General, as Chief Law Enforcement Officer of the State, or his designee, or where appropriate, the County Prosecutor as Chief Law Enforcement Officer of the county, shall promptly resolve all disputes as to whether or not the release of records would be "otherwise inappropriate" between the custodian of any records referred to herein and any person seeking access thereto.
+Where the Attorney General or the County Prosecutor determines that the release of records would be "otherwise inappropriate" he shall issue a brief statement explaining his decision.

+B. Criminal Information:

+1. The releasing of Criminal information (criminal histories, warrant information, etc.) shall follow ID Bureau 06.00/ G.O.
+60.00 (NJCJIS Security) and Department of Criminal Justice Law Enforcement Guidelines

+C. Photographs/Line-ups.

-Where the Attorney General or the County Prosecutor determines that the release of records would be "otherwise inappropriate" he shall issue a brief statement explaining his decision. - B. Criminal Information: - 1.
-The releasing of Criminal information (criminal histories, warrant information, etc.) shall follow ID Bureau 06.00/ G.O.
-60.00 (NJCJIS Security) and Department of Criminal Justice Law Enforcement Guidelines - C. Photographs/Line-ups. - 1.
-Photographs and/or line-ups shall only be given to law enforcement agencies having an NCIC Originating Agency Identifier (ORI). - 2.
-Requests made by agencies other than law enforcement shall be decided on a case by case basis. - D. Employee Information. - 1.
-The releasing of any employee information is restricted to telephone number only and only to personnel of this department.
+- 1. Photographs and/or line-ups shall only be given to law enforcement agencies having an NCIC Originating Agency Identifier (ORI). - 2.
+Requests made by agencies other than law enforcement shall be decided on a case by case basis.

+D. Employee Information.

+1. The releasing of any employee information is restricted to telephone number only and only to personnel of this department.

 Effective Date: 04/ /15/06

 Revised From:

-ATE ONE PRO References
+ATE ON THE STATE OF THE STATE O References

-Contraction of the second seco
+O NE JET CONTROL OF THE PARTY OF THE

 Subject: BICYCLE PATROL POLICY

-Distribution: ALL SWORN PERSONNEL Pages 2
+Distribution: ALL SWORN PERS ONNEL Pages 2